 - Diarrhea – loose, watery bowel movement

-- Severe headache or pain
+- Sever headache or pain

 - Skin rash, unless diagnosed by a doctor as non-infectious